 We engage with governments and other stakeholders on a variety of issues, including worker health and safety, environmental protection, trade, economic development, infrastructure, transparency, rule of law, and other areas of public policy that are important for our operations.
 This engagement is in strict accordance with all applicable laws, the Extractive Industries Transparency Initiative (EITI), and Newmont’s Code of Conduct, Business Integrity Policy and standards on ethical conduct, referred to above.

 Our Political Contributions Standard details the rules and processes for making political contributions or otherwise engaging in the legislative or political process.
 This standard states our commitment to report our political contributions to our Board of Directors on a semi-annual basis and annually on our website.
 We do not make political contributions outside the United States.

-Our internal audit group conducted a fraud risk assessment for each of our four operating regions (100 percent), and identified the following two corruption risks as significant or greater in terms of impact, with a likelihood of likely or greater:
+Our internal audit group updated the fraud risk assessments for each of our four operating regions, and identified the following risks related to corruption as significant or greater in terms of impact, with a probability of "likely" or greater:

 - Employee receives payments (kickbacks or bribes) from a vendor in order to make or influence a decision in the vendor’s favor; and

 - Misappropriation of social responsibility funds used for community relations/compensation (e.g., foundations, land access, crop compensation, traditional authorities).